- Play and Learn Preschool Newsletters

 Any school in Illinois with students enrolled in any of the grades four through eight and agreeing to meet the requirements may participate in the program.
 Any public library in Illinois serving students in grades four through eight (from schools that are not registered to participate) and agreeing to meet the requirements, may participate in the program.

 To view the current master list click here.

 In the summer of 2002, several past presidents of ISLMA discussed the need for a K-3 children's book award.
 The ISLMA Board established a work group to investigate creation of such an award.
 In April 2003, ISLMA approved the establishment and support of The Monarch Award: Illinois' K-3 Readers' Choice Award.

 The name Monarch was chosen because of its familiarity to K-3 children and to symbolize the growth, change and freedom that becoming a reader brings.
 The Monarch is designed to encourage children to read critically and become familiar with children's books, authors and illustrators.
 The program is open to all K-3 children in Illinois.

 To view the current list of nominees click here.

 Bluestem Award: Illinois' Grades 3-5 Readers' Choice Award

 In the spring of 2008, the ISLMA board approved establishing a committee to explore the possibility of a new book award that would fit between the Monarch and Rebecca Caudill Awards.
 Interested library media specialists met in June, and an outline of the proposed new award was presented to the board in August.
 In September, a survey about the new award was conducted, and 92% of respondents favored the creation of a new award.
-The ISLMA board approved the new award at their October meeting.
+At their October meeting, the ISLMA board approved the Bluestem Book Award.

 We're glad that you are visiting us online!